kubeideas/linkedsecrets/docs/index.md

 ## Enable Mixed Cloud Secrets Solution Access

-This example bellow enable Google Secret Manager and AWS Secrets Manager access, but any combination is allowed.
+This example bellow enables Google Secret Manager and AWS Secrets Manager access, but any combination is allowed.

 **[IMPORTANT]** Avoid security issues and grant access only to secrets strictly relevant to your Kubernetes cluster.